saraswatithapa/Sediment-transport-and-flood-risk-Impact-of-embankments-on-river-morphology-and-flooding-Kathmandu/README.md

 ##############################################################################
-This dataset includes field measured data, simulated results, data analysis, and Jupyter notebook code to produce figures used in a research is part of a PhD project.
-Research title: Impact of newly constructed embankments on river morphology and flood dynamics in Kathmandu, Nepal.
+This dataset includes field measured data, simulated results, data analysis, and Jupyter notebook code to produce figures used in a research.
+Impact of newly constructed embankments on river morphology and flood dynamics in Kathmandu, Nepal.
-Authors: Thapa S., Sinclair H.D., Creed M.J., Borthwick A.G.L., Watson C.S., and Muthusamy M.
-Address: University of Edinburgh, School of Geosciences, UK Contact email: saraswati.thapa2080@gmail.com, saraswati.thapa@ed.ac.uk

 The dataset included following list of files(2) and file folder(4):